jarusll/the-logs/index.md

 # 2022-06-06
 Hello friend, Its been a while.
 What am I upto?
-Alot of things.
+A lot of things.

 Me and the bois went to Gorai beach, cycling all the way.
 Time well spent and I realized I love cycling.
 So I bought a sweet ride and I am in love with it.
-I wanna go to places and take alot of pics.
+I wanna go to places and take a lot of pics.
 I am looking for cycle buddies now because 20+km is risky.
 ![Schnell E Velo](./IMG_0140~2.jpg)

 My 12 mini gave me battery life anxiety so I traded it with `Nothing` phone.

 Me and the bois went to the arcade and movies and I tried the car sim and omg I am going to have a racing sim setup by end of this year with force feedback.

-I am beginning to realize standarized is the way to go, prime example my keyboard.
+I am beginning to realize standardized is the way to go, prime example my keyboard.
 I bought a `crkbd` and I have been having a hard time building the muscle memory.
 The numbers and symbols layer fuck me up.
 ![CRKBD](./IMG_0102.jpg)

 I have so much to do and so less time.